+City Health supports the National Strategic Plan on HIV STIs and TB 2012-16 (NSP) and Provincial Strategic Plan (PSP).
 The strategy for HIV/AIDS involves strengthening the prevention, treatment and care components.
-There is already a strong emphasis on condom distribution: the District Health Barometer shows Cape Town has by far the highest coverage of all SA Districts.
-Increasing HIV testing within clinic (including using the "ACTS" provider initiated testing model) and non medical sites as well as during outreach interventions (as part of the ongoing "GET TESTED" campaign) is a key focus.
+There is a strong emphasis on condom distribution: the District Health Barometer (2013/14) shows Cape Town has one of the highest distribution coverages of all SA Districts.
+Increasing HIV testing within clinic (including using the "ACTS" provider initiated testing model) and non medical sites as well as during outreach events is a key focus.
 HIV testing has a role to play as part of prevention efforts as well being the entry point to general HIV care, and when the need exists, to access ART.
 The number of facilities providing an ARV service (nurse driven, doctor supported) will continue to increase, as well as the number of clients on ART.
-Nurses will be trained and mentored to be able to prescribe ART.
-"ARV chronic clubs" will be rolled out, to provide a streamlined service for those clients who are stable on ART.
+Nurses will continue be trained and mentored to be able to prescribe ART ("nimart").
+"ARV chronic clubs" will continue to be rolled out, to provide a streamlined service for those clients who are stable on ART.

 With respect to TB, a key objective is to increase case finding, including through screening all clients undergoing HIV counselling and testing as well as those in HIV care and those on antiretroviral treatment at each follow up visit.
-Further, efforts are under way to improve efforts to trace and ensure that all clients who are investigated and found to be TB positive are traced and commenced on treatment.
-These efforts are aimed at reducing continued community transmission of TB.
-Reporting on multi drug resistant (MDR) TB is being improved with the rollout of an electronic register; EDR.web.
+Further, there are methods to trace and ensure that all clients who are investigated and found to be TB positive are traced and commenced on treatment.
 There is a policy on infection control in health facilities.